-- An atomic operation with acquire semantics ensures that all memory operations in set B are performed before any memory operation in set C. - An atomic operation with release semantics ensures that all memory operations in set A are performed before any memory operation in set B. - An atomic operation with ordered semantics has both acquire and release semantics.
+- An atomic operation with acquire semantics ensures that all loads in set B are performed before any memory operation in set C. - An atomic operation with release semantics ensures that all memory operations in set A are performed before any store in set B. - An atomic operation with ordered semantics fully orders the three sets.
 That is, all memory operations in set A are performed before any memory operation in set B, and all memory operations in set B are performed before any memory operation in set C.